awsdocs/amazon-s3-developer-guide/doc_source/RemDelMarker.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/versioning_DELETE_deleteMarker.png)

 In a versioning\-enabled bucket, this new delete marker would have a unique version ID\.
 So, it's possible to have multiple delete markers of the same object in one bucket\.

+If the current object version is the only object version and it is also a delete marker \(also referred as an *expired object delete marker*, where all object versions are deleted and you only have a delete marker remaining\), Amazon S3 removes the expired object delete marker\.
+You can also use the expiration action to direct Amazon S3 to remove any expired object delete markers\.
+For an example, see [Example 7: Removing expired object delete markers](lifecycle-configuration-examples.md#lifecycle-config-conceptual-ex7)\.

 To permanently delete a delete marker, you must include its version ID in a `DELETE Object versionId` request\.
 The following figure shows how a `DELETE Object versionId` request permanently removes a delete marker\.
 Only the owner of a bucket can permanently remove a delete marker\.